jamiembrown/FacebookEXIF/README.md

 python facebook_fix_exif.py
 ```

-It will run through your photos and add the EXIF tags where possible.
+The script will run through your photos and add the EXIF tags where possible.
 Note that it edits the files in-place - so if this is the only copy of your photos then make sure you have a backup first.

 The script probably will work on Windows if you have Python installed, but may need some tweaks to paths etc.